 Builders risk insurance is also commonly known as course of construction coverage.
 It's a type of property insurance that offers extra protection on building or construction projects that are underway.

-It can cover a single building or multiple, as well as new structures in the midst of construction or undergoing rehabilitation or repair.
+It can cover a single building or multiple, as well as new structures amid construction or undergoing rehabilitation or repair.
 The coverage typically continues until the building project is complete and is signed off on by the owner.

 If something happens that damages the project—a fire, for example—builders' risk coverage could provide you with funding, up to your policy limit, to help pay for repairs or to reconstruct the damaged area.